OwnID/ownid-ios-sdk/Docs/sdk-advanced-configuration.md

 > [!IMPORTANT]
 > It is strongly advised to disable logging in production builds.

-## OwnID environment
+## OwnID Environment

 By default, the OwnID uses production environment for `appId` specified in configuration.
 You can set different environment.
 Possible options are: `uat`, `staging` and `dev`.
-Use `env` key in `OwnIDConfiguration.plist` to specify required non-production environment:
+Use `OwnIDEnv` key in `OwnIDConfiguration.plist` to specify required non-production environment:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>